FlowFuse/website/design/git-how-to.md

 ### Creating a Pull Request

-I am now ready to request a Review of my work from a colleage.
+I am now ready to request a Review of my work from a colleague.
 To do this I need to create a Pull Request.
 Once you create the Pull Request an alert will be sent to your Colleagues asking them for feedback on your work.

 Github gives you an easy to find button to create a Pull Request for your current work.